research-ag/wallet/frontend/database/README.md

 ## Database Structure

-The database is structured around a `WalletDatabase` service, which includes several functions to interact with the data: `dump`, `pullContacts`, `pullTokens`, `pushContacts`, and `pushTokens`.
+The database is structured around a `WalletDatabase` service, which includes several functions to interact with the data: `dump`, `pullContacts`, `pullAssets`, `pushContacts`, and `pushAssets`.

 The data is organized into records, each consisting of a Principal ID and a set of Asset and Contact collections.

-## TokenDocument
+## AssetDocument

-The `TokenDocument` record includes details about a token such as the address, decimal, deletion status, ID, ID number, index, logo, name, subAccounts, symbol, and update time.
+The `AssetDocument` record includes details about a asset such as the address, decimal, deletion status, ID, ID number, index, logo, name, subAccounts, symbol, and update time.

 ## ContactDocument